jll63/yomm2/tutorials/api.md

 ## Trimming verbosity

 The "synopsis" example is quite verbose.
 Many of the names used in it are pure noise.
-They are use to define static objects, for the sole purpose of executing their constructor.
-They are never referenced explicitly.
+They define static objects, for the sole purpose of executing their constructor.
+They are never referenced explicitly afterwards.
 In a language like Python, we would simply call functions at file scope; C++ does not allow that, or only by ruse and abuse.